copyrite/LwotcMinimalText/XComGame.md

 ## Biggest Booms
 Your grenades and standard rockets have 50% chance to crit.
 Their crit damage is 3.
-* +1 to damage-per-turn effects from grenade crits.
+* +1 to damage-per-turn effects from critical hits with grenades.
 * The critical chance provided by Biggest Booms cannot be modified in any way.

 ## Blademaster